Ciano1996/AuctionMechanism/README.md

 This method let the author of an auction remove it from the DHT whenever he wants.
 All the participants to the auction will be updated about the removing with a message.
 Is t clear, that only the creator  of the auction can make this operation

 * LeaveNetwork:
-This method let any peers to leave the network, and befor leaving it will also remove from the DHT all the auctions the peers own
+This method let any peers to leave the network, and before leaving it will also remove from the DHT all the auctions the peers own

 ## Testing
-For the testing phase, three specific classes has been made and both of them explores all the possible outputs.
+For the testing phase, three specific classes has been made and all of them explores all the possible outputs.

 The first two are structured examining the outputs of each method, case per case The second one is a simple simulation